 ‘Song for the Last Act’ by Louise Bogan is a twenty-seven line poem which is separated into three sets of eight lines.
 The stanzas are followed by one line refrains that are altered to correspond with different elements of the speaker’s emotional state.
 Additionally, the poem follows a structured and consistent rhyme scheme of abbacddc, changing from stanza to stanza as the poet saw fit.

-A reader should also note of how the refrain remains almost identical each time it is used.
+A reader should also note how the refrain remains almost identical each time it is used.
 A variation on the line “Now that I have your….by heart, I…” appears at the beginning of and between each stanza.
 There are simple additions of the words, “heart,” “voice,” and “face” to complicate it.
-You can read the full poem here.

 Summary of Song for the Last Act